 Pixel Streaming: delivering high-quality UE4 content to any device, anywhere

-Available for early access since Unreal Engine 4.21, and with a new sample project to get you started quickly included in Unreal Engine 4.22, Pixel Streaming enables you to stream the highest-quality content to almost any web browser on any platform—even mobile devices—with zero download and zero install requirements.
+Available for Beta since Unreal Engine 4.21, and with a new sample project to get you started quickly included in Unreal Engine 4.22, Pixel Streaming enables you to stream the highest-quality content to almost any web browser on any platform—even mobile devices—with zero download and zero install requirements.
 It’s no more complicated for the participant than accessing a YouTube video.
 But, unlike YouTube, they can then interact with that content via keyboard, mouse, touch events, or custom HTML5 UI, and send those responses back to the engine.

 Pixel Streaming makes it possible for you to deliver applications such as product configurators, on-site architectural design reviews, or interactive training anywhere a modern web browser can run.
 You can enable multiple viewers to collaborate in a single session by simply sharing a link, or you can send each connecting viewer to their own separate session.

 How does Pixel Streaming work?Until now, the device on which your end user consumed your real-time content (whether it’s a desktop PC, console, tablet, or smartphone) was typically the same device that ran the gameplay logic and rendered the results to the screen.
 Because of this, the performance and quality of the content were limited to the capabilities of the device.

 However, with Pixel Streaming, you can run your Unreal Engine application on a powerful remote computer (either in the cloud or as a local server), taking advantage of all its resources—CPU, GPU, memory, and so on—to execute the game logic and render every frame in real time.
 End users can then use standard web browsers on their own computer, tablet, or smartphone to connect to that running game application through a lightweight stack of web services.